polhec42/ear-detector/README.md

 This repository contains all code that was written for an ear detector.
 Train datasets are not included.

 In order to re-run the evaluation stage, run the `rerun.sh`.
-This script will remove the previous evaluation and will evaluate the whole test dataset and save the images of the detections together with `results.csv` file that contains number of TP, FP and TN for every image and overall acurracy on the test dataset.
+This script will remove the previous evaluation in `classifier/evaluation` and will evaluate the whole test dataset and save the images of the detections together with `results.csv` file that contains number of TP, FP and TN for every image and overall acurracy on the test dataset.

 ## Directory structure